Daqarta for DOS Contents

 There is one potential problem with using filters to reduce noise: They often change the appearance of the waveform beyond removing the unwanted components.
 The desired signal will typically have its different frequency components shifted in time by different amounts, so that what started as a sharp pulse or step may become smeared out or even show transient oscillations.
 More elaborate filters can help this, but these can be expensive.

-trace Line0 style is set to show only separate data points with a monochrome VGA monitor.
+GRID:The grid display may be toggled off and on via the G-key.
+This is sometimes useful to resolve fine details in the trace that are near a grid dot, especially if the trace Line0 style is set to show only separate data points with a monochrome VGA monitor.
 This may also be useful before printing the screen.

 Exponential averaging can make signals much easier to see on these displays, since it essentially "slows down" the activity of the signal.
 Of course, it also adds a smoothing and noise reduction that may not always be desired.
 In such cases, use Pause or Single Sweep to "freeze" the changing signal instead of slowing it down.